aboongm/aboongm/README.md

 ### Hi, I am Mayengbam Ranjit Luwang 👋

-I am a very motivated self-taught full-stack web developer and a freelancer.
-I am also an open-source enthusiast and maintainer.
+I am a motivated self-taught full-stack web developer and a freelancer.
+I am also an open-source enthusiast.
 I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.

 - 💼 any freelance work? do reach, [email](mailto:aboongm@yahoo.com) :)
 - 💬 ask me about anything, I am happy to help;